 Badass Pacifist: This man has been in the room with many psychopaths, and more than one has tried to kill him.
 This has not stopped him from doing his job once.

-Berserk Button: Endangerment of the mentally ill.
-Has a rare loss of temper, leading to a public shouting match, when Stabler deliberately sends a paranoid-schizophrenic suspect into a violent psychotic breakdown in order to get information.
+Berserk Button: Endangerment of the mentally ill; he has a rare loss of temper, leading to a public shouting match, when Stabler deliberately sends a paranoid-schizophrenic suspect into a violent psychotic breakdown in order to get information.
 Not only could this have hurt the suspect, it could have cost the both of them their jobs had Casey Novak not risked her own job to cover it up.

 Characterization Marches On: In his first appearance, Huang sports glasses, a perv-stache and his interest in the criminal mind seems vaguely prurient.
 An episode later, he's glasses-less, clean-shaven, his hair is immaculate, and he's a sensitive and trusted confidant to Olivia.

 Jurisdiction Friction: Huang's position as a psychiatrist and a member of the FBI occasionally puts him at odds with the rest of the team; on the other hand, he also readily uses FBI resources to help them.
 Seems to be just as much a personality conflict with Stabler as anything else.

 Non-Action Guy: Partially justified as he's not a cop.
 However, it's not entirely justified because he is an FBI agent.

 Only Sane Man: Willing to point out that dating someone who looks prepubescent but is over the age of consent isn't illegal, among other things.
 He often seems frustrated with the detectives, especially Stabler, when they go over the line.

 Out-of-Character Moment/OOC Is Serious Business: Two in season eleven.
 One where he is openly angry at a pedophile group comparing themselves to gay men, and another where he kidnaps a teenager and gives him an illegal drug to cure his heroin addiction.